kelleyk/livessh/README.md

 A framework for building Ubuntu "live CD" images that start an SSH server at boot.
 The resulting images can be booted in any way that normal Ubuntu images can be, including via PXE ("netbooting"), which is how I typically use them.

-The images can, for example:

-- set a predicatable hostname based on the machine's network interfaces' hardware addresses
+The images can, for example, set a predicatable hostname based on the machine's network interfaces' hardware addresses;

-- advertise via Zeroconf/Avahi

-- have your SSH key(s) baked in
+advertise via Zeroconf/Avahi; and have your SSH key(s) baked in.
+This makes it trivial to PXE boot a machine and then connect via SSH.

-- automatically mount an NFS volume
+In the past, I've used this ability to reimage machines, to inventory hardware, to update or reconfigure the BIOS and BMC (IPMI device), to update device firmware, and to perform an array of maintenance tasks on machines with damaged operating systems.

+## Todo

+- Better documentation.

+- Better separation of the framework from my particular configuration.

 ## Building

+- The build process uses Docker; you will need to have Docker

 - Change to the 'bin' directory.
 (Sorry; yes, this must be your working directory.)